811 South Main St

 Type of Tire

 The letter or letters at the beginning (or end) of this sequence will let you know the type of tire: P, LT, ST, or T. Most tires will have the letter P, which is short for “P-metric” or a passenger car type tire.
 These are typically installed on passenger cars, light trucks, SUVs, and vans.
-An LT appearing at either the beginning or the end of the sequence indicates the tire is a “light truck” tire.
+However, an LT appearing at either the beginning or the end of the sequence indicates the tire is a “light truck” tire.
 This means the tire is designed to be used on vehicles that carry high loads or pull heavy trailers.
 ST indicates a “special trailer” tire, used on (you guessed it) – trailers, while “T” denotes a “temporary” tire, like a “donut spare” you might find in the trunk of your vehicle.

 The first set of numbers in the sequence is the width of your tire.
 This width is measured in millimeters across the tread area from sidewall to sidewall.